keithics/pan-and-zoom/README.md

-Jquery UI Pan and Zoom by keithics
+Jquery UI Pan and Zoom
 ============

 Jquery UI Pan and Zoom